Pwd9000-ML/blog-devto/posts/Github-Actions-Shells/Github-Actions-Shells.md

 ## :bulb: What are GitHub Actions? :bulb:

-Let's first start by looking at what are [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)?
-GitHub Actions helps automate tasks within your software development life cycle.
+[GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) helps automate tasks within your software development life cycle.
 They are event-driven, meaning that you can run a series of commands after a specified event has occurred.
 For example, every time someone creates a pull request for a repository, you can automatically run a command that executes a software testing script.
 In fact you can create any sort of creative automation using GitHub Actions.

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) consists of a few different components, let's take a look at some of these components in a bit more detail.